Hephaestus-Arm/HephaestusArm2/protocol.md

 [SimplePacketComs Theory of Operation](https://github.com/madhephaestus/SimplePacketComs)

 Our firmware uses an HID implementation built on the Adafruit TinyUSB stack.

+## Timing

+When you send a command, what you are doing is queing up a packet to be sent.
+When you read a packet, you are reading the most recent packet recived.
+There is a thread internal to the command library that will manage the sending and reciving of packets.
+The round trip time for a packet from the library to the device and back is 2ms max.
+There is a delay between when you send a packet and when the latest response from that packet can be read.
+To send a request and wait 3ms, then read it back will always result in the latest data Alternantly using a state machine to manage sending and reciving to prevent busy waits is a much better option.

 # ServoServer

 Set the gripper value